galaxyproject/training-material/topics/proteomics/tutorials/ml-modeling-of-anti-cancer-peptides/tutorial.md

 {:.no_toc}

-Biological molecules such as proteins, peptides, DNA, and RNA can be represented by their biochemical or sequences-based properties.
+Biological molecules such as proteins, peptides, DNA, and RNA can be represented by their biochemical or sequence-based properties.
 These properties can be utilized to deduce biological meanings using ML modeling.
-A descriptor or feature is the quantitative or a qualitative measure of a property that is associated with a sequence.
-For example, a chemical compound can be described via its charge chemical formula, molecular weight, number of rotatable bonds, etc. Similarly, several properties can be deduced from the biological sequence that can be utilized to summarise a biological property such as anticancer activity.
-Properties associated with a peptide sequence such as overall charge, hydrophobicity profile, or k-mer composition can be utilized to build a ML and predict the biological properties of unknown peptides.
+A descriptor or feature is the quantitative or qualitative measure of a property that is associated with a sequence.
+For example, a chemical compound can be described via its charge chemical formula, molecular weight, number of rotatable bonds, etc. Similarly, several properties can be deduced from the biological sequence that can be utilized to describe a biological activity such as anticancer property.
+Properties associated with a group of peptide sequences such as overall charge, hydrophobicity profile, or k-mer composition can be utilized to build an ML model in predicting the biological properties of unknown peptides.
 Several computational methods have been proven very useful in the initial screening and prediction of peptides for various biological properties.
 These methods have emerged as effective alternatives to the lengthy and expensive traditional experimental approaches.
 Finding ACPs through wet-lab methods is costly and time-consuming; thus, the development of an efficient computational approach is useful to predict potential ACP peptides before wet-lab experimentation.
 In this tutorial, we will be discussing how peptide-based properties like charge, hydrophobicity, the composition of amino acids, etc. can be utilized to predict the biological properties of peptides.
-Additionally, we will learn how to use different utilities of Peptide Design and Analysis Under Galaxy (PDAUG) package to calculate various peptide-based descriptors and use these descriptors for ML modeling of peptides with known anticancer properties.
+Additionally, we will learn how to use different utilities of the Peptide Design and Analysis Under Galaxy (PDAUG) package to calculate various peptide-based descriptors and use these descriptors for ML modeling.
 We will use CTD (composition, transition, and distribution) descriptor to define peptide sequences in the training set and will test 6 different ML algorithms.
 We will also assess the effect of normalization on the accuracy of ML models.

 ![Peptide descriptors](../../images/PDAUG_ML_1.png "ML algorithms use numerical representation of a sequence-based properties for model building")

-In **Figurre 1** features or descriptors are represented with (F1, F2, F3, etc.), and the class labels are represented with 0, or 1.
-In binary classification, usually, class labels are represented by 0 or 1.
-If data has multi-class classification problems it can be represented by 0, 1, 2, 3, etc. In addition to this, in ML the class labels can also be represented by a specific string such as "anticancer" and "non-anticancer" or "treated" and "untreated".
-Here we will be discussing the binary classification problem hence our two groups of peptides will be represented by 1 (APCs) and 0 (non-ACPs).
+In **Figure 1** features or descriptors are represented with (F1, F2, F3, etc.) and in binary classification, usually, class labels are represented by 0 or 1.

 > ### Agenda